 - If you turn left off the main road just before Pego (signposted to Vall d'Ebo), the road is very scenic with great views out over Pego to the sea.
 After several kilometres of winding road you will first come to "Le Moulin" (96-597-7404) which can easily be missed as it has only has a small Bistro sign, but you will clearly see the large white building with windmill sails high off to the right hand side of the road.
 This is a lovely quiet location where you can stop for tea and cake, a beer and a plate of tapas, or a full meal (telephone for reservation).
 A few kilometres further on you will reach civilisation again, and just into the village on the left hand side you will find "Bar L'Entra" (96-557-2390) where you can dine entirely on multiple courses of marvellous tapas (we lost count), or have mixed tapas followed by a main course.
 Again, booking is strongly recommended at this restaurant as it was completely full when we visited in mid-week during September 2009.

-- In Javea (Xabia) we can recommend "Siesta" which is right on the beach just south of the Old Port area, and "Scallops" at the far end of Arenal beach (great location and value for money).
+- In Javea (Xabia) we can recommend "Siesta" which is right on the beach just south of the Old Port area, and the very English "Scallops" at the far end of Arenal beach (great location and value for money).
+Also on the corner of Arenal beach is the "Los Remos La Nao" (96-647-0776) where we enjoyed a long Sunday lunch, with really well presented quality food which easily justified the 20 Euros price.

 - Other recommendations are the "Taberna Antigua" (96-576-0388) at Ventes de Pedreguer (wide range of great food, but quite expensive), "Meson De Paco" (96-579-0485) on the road out of Javea towards Benitachell, and "Paraiso" (96-640-5050) at Parcent.
 "Casa Pepa" (96-576-6606) on the edge of Ondara near Pamis is pricey but has a very good reputation.